napisani/nvim-dadbod-bg/README.md

 ### Bring-Your-Own-UI
 > Cool idea, but your UI kinda sucks...

 That's fine!
-Write your own friggen UI why don't ya!
+Write your own friggin UI why don't ya!

 You can configure this plugin to use your own custom UI by setting the `g:nvim_dadbod_bg_ui` variable to the path of your custom UI.
 The path is relative to where `nvim-dadbod-bg` is installed (IE: `~/.local/share/nvim/site/pack/packer/start/nvim-dadbod-bg`) or an absolute path.